spacecloud-io/space-docs/content/security/security-rules/masking-data/encrypting.md

 weight: 1
 ---

-Often our app has to store certain private information of our users.
+Often our app has to store the certain private information of our users.
 Such private data needs to be encrypted before storing for compliances.
 Space Cloud allows you to encrypt such fields in your request/response easily with the `encrypt` rule.

 ## How it works